-Corina and Dominic Buckwell both grew up in Sussex and returned in 2002 to make their home here again.
-They bought old Upper Lodge in which burnt down four days after they moved in... so new Upper Lodge was designed to replace the original building and they finally moved in again (for good!) in 2004.
+Corina and Dominic Buckwell returned to their home-county, Sussex in 2002 and bought old Upper Lodge in which burnt down four days after they moved in... so new Upper Lodge was designed to replace the original building and they finally moved in again (for good!) in 2004.
 The house subsequently won a Sussex Heritage Trust Award for their architects.

 It is listed in the East Sussex edition of Pevsner's 'The Buildings of England as follows; "Rebuilt 2003-4 by Ian Smalley of Neil Holland Architects.
 An imaginative re-interpretation of the c17 hunting lodge, destroyed by fire, that stood on the site.
 Doll's-house proportions, hipped roof with bold cornice, corner pilasters composed of tile creasing, and tile hung elevations between."